netgroup-polito/frog4-openstack-do/README_INSTALL.md

 The script above also adds in the database the `admin` user (`username:admin`, `password:admin`, `tenant:admin_tenant`).

-- Change the the parameters used to connect to the database in the configuration file:

-        [db]
-        # Mysql DB
-        connection = mysql+pymysql://orch:orch_pwd@127.0.0.1/openstack_orchestrator

 On the last OpenStack version username and tenantnane must be the same to avoid authentication error

 ### Create a new user